-Staff has revised these sections of the Ordinance and the revisions are in the attached draft dated December 5, 2017.
-Also, the November 7, 2017 and November 21, 2017 draft ordinances are included in this packet for reference.
-The primary changes or edits are highlighted in yellow on each draft code (November 7th, November 21st, and December 5th) to provide a history of the edits and identify how the language has progressed.
+Staff revised these sections of the Ordinance and the revisions are in the attached draft code dated December 19, 2017.
+Also, the November 7, 2017, November 21, 2017, and December 5, 2017 draft ordinances are included in this packet for reference.
+To provide a history of the edits and identify how the language has progressed, the primary changes or edits from November 7th through December 5th are highlighted in yellow on each draft code.
+The changes from the December 5th Commission meeting are highlighted in grey (on the draft code dated December 19th).